 Effective communication between divorcing spouses will greatly assist in resolving contested divorce issues through the mediation process.
 This may not always be possible as problems with communication may be a contributing factor to a divorce.

 If the spouses can discuss and resolve some of the contested issues prior to mediation it will shorten the mediation process and be less costly.
 The divorcing couple can then use the mediation process to resolve the bigger issues that they are unable to agree upon themselves.
 The mediator can help a couple communicate more effectively, so many times if their communication is too stressful, all the issues can be resolved during the mediation sessions.

 The success of a divorce mediation session is greatly helped when both spouses are organized prior to attending mediation.
 One important way to do this is to have all relevant documents in hand as the mediation process begins.

 Another way for the couple to prepare for the divorce mediation session to have made notes of their own thoughts and goals.
-The idea of mediation is to reach a compromise that both parties can agree to, so being prepared with ideas of a resolution to each contested issue is an asset.
+The idea of mediation is to reach a compromise that both parties can agree to, so being prepared with ideas for a resolution to each contested issue is an asset.
 Since all the issues may not be resolved in the initial session, couples are encouraged to take notes to assist in the following sessions.